GabrielVDantas/Tribute-Page_freecodecamp/README.md

 Welcome to my Tribute Page!

-In this repository, you will find a web page dedicated to honoring Bobby Fischer, one of the one of the greatest chess players in history
+In this repository, you will find a web page dedicated to honoring Bobby Fischer, one of the greatest chess players in history

 ## 📕 About the Project